 MoRAP develops, analyzes, and delivers geospatial data for environmental resource planning and management.
 Our staff has worked on a wide variety of projects across the Midwestern and Southern US.

-Through a partnership established with the Taylor Geospatial Institute, MoRAP is working with partners at Saint Louis University to examine relationships between tree cover and sociodemographics, and to use suitability modeling to establish an opportunity index for tree planting in the St. Louis region.
+We partnered with researchers at Saint Louis University (Taylor Geospatial Institute) to examine relationships between tree cover and sociodemographics, and to use suitability modeling to establish opportunity indices for tree planting in the St. Louis region.
+This work was deployed in a web mapping tool, which enables users to interactively draw areas of interest and generate suitability and demographic reports to facilitate urban tree canopy planning efforts

 Improving Texas Ecological Mapping Systems for Southern Texas Coastal Counties